 On February 14, 2007, WBRE-TV 28, an NBC affiliate, aired the first segment of A Little Love in the Wilkes-Barre/Scranton area.
+A Little Love is the third waiting-child segment funded through SWAN to help recruit families to adopt children in foster care and provide caseworkers with an additional recruitment tool for the children they work to serve.

-A Little Love focuses on the featured children's desires and ambitions, while highlighting the strengths and interests of each child.
+A Little Love focuses on the featured children's desires and ambitions.
 The host, Chris Langlois, works closely with community partners and the children's caseworkers to decide on an exciting activity or event for the children to participate.
 Each segment provides the opportunity to take the children's desires and ambitions and turns them into a once-in-a lifetime experience.

-Some activities and events done with the children include:
+Some activities and events chosen by the children include:

 - Visiting a college campus,

 - Volunteering at a local animal shelter,

-- · Working on cars in an auto body shop,
+- Working on cars in an auto body shop,

-- Making personalized pottery,

 - Racing the clock to escape in an Escape Room,

 - Spending the day at a water park, and

 - Constructing the perfect ice cream sundae.

-Throughout the segment, Mr. Langlois talks with the children and their caseworkers about the children's interests and what type of families would be the right fit for each child.
+Throughout the segment, Mr. Langlois talks with the children and their caseworkers about the children's interests and what type of families they hope to become a part of.
 Families interested in adopting a child featured on A Little Love or who want to learn more about adoption are encouraged to contact the SWAN Helpline at 1-800-585-SWAN.
-A Little Love airs once a month on Wednesdays between 5 a.m. and 7 a.m. and during the 11 a.m. and 5 p.m. news.
+A Little Love airs once a month on Wednesdays between 4 a.m. and 7 a.m., during the 11 a.m. and 5 p.m. news.

-2017 Segment Statistical Information: (Jan.
-1, 2017 - Dec.
-31, 2017)
+2019 Segment Statistical Information: (Jan.
+1, 2019 - Dec.
+31, 2019)

 TV Segment Children Taped Still Searching for Permanency # Achieving Permanency % of Taped Achieving Permanency

-KDKA Waiting Child 16
+KDKA Waiting Child 20 20 0 0

-WHTM Val's Kids 21
+WHTM Val's Kids 9 9 0 0

-WBRE A Little Love 9
+WBRE A Little Love 3 3 0 0

-Cumulative Segment Statistical Information: (2010 - 2017)
+Cumulative Segment Statistical Information: (2010 - 2019)

-KDKA Waiting Child 88 35 21 24
+KDKA Waiting Child 131 32 29 25.4

-WHTM Val's Kids 83 39 25 29
+WHTM Val's Kids 179 30 32 32.9

-WBRE A Little Love 51 26 14 27
+WBRE A Little Love 84 21 21 33.8

-TOTAL 218 96 60 28
+TOTAL 396 71 68 27.8